 I met my ex-husband when I was nineteen years old; and we stayed together for twenty-one years.
 I was overjoyed at the thought of having found my special person so young and I loved the idea of staying with him ‘forever’.
 I never wanted to date again.
 Check!

 For a variety of reasons, I found myself at the end of my relationship two years ago; and now here I am starting all over again.
 After experiencing deep heart-break, it is hard to imagine re-entering the arena of love.
 The vulnerability required to play the game is truly intimidating.
 You have to bring your whole self to the dating experience; and this means taking a deep breath and jumping into the unknown.

 To start the process, a friend of mine recommended that I look into the work of Dr. Stan Tatkin.
 His is a relationship expert and his work focusses on how to build secure, functioning relationships.
 He draws on principles from neuroscience and attachment theory to first help you better understand yourself and then your potential partner.
 I am currently reading his new book, Wired for Dating.
 It is a great resource and I highly recommend it to anyone considering entering the dating scene.

 The interview with Dr. Tatkin posted below, hosted on the podcast Relationship Alive with Neil Sattin, is a good capture of his work and overall approach:

 I really appreciate Dr. Tatkin’s description of the various attachment types (anchor, wave or island).
-I found it to be very revealing and I now much better understand my own preferences and approach (I am a wave).
+I found it to be very revealing and I now much better understand my own preferences and approach (I am a wave/anchor).
 Additionally, I like the traits that he describes of a secure functioning relationship.
 It provides me with a clear outline of what needs to be in place for a romantic partnership to succeed.
 I also love it because it is so relevant to parenting my daughter and nurturing a healthy relationship with her as she grows into adulthood.